 PLEASE REMEMBER THAT YOU CANNOT COMPARE EPDs BETWEEN SIMMENTAL & ANGUS

-ALL PURPOSE INDEX (API) Dollars/Cow exposed under an all-purpose-sire scenario; keep his females for replacements, rest of calves finished.
+(API) - Dollars/Cow exposed under an all-purpose-sire scenario; keep his females for replacements, rest of calves finished.

-SCROTAL CIRCUMFERENCE Actual scrotal measurement (in cm) taken by Brad D. Rob'ert, DVM, MS, Tallgrass Veterinary Clinic, Concordia, KS, on 9-26-18 and are printed here.
+SCROTAL CIRCUMFERENCE - Actual scrotal measurement (in cm) will be taken by Dr. Randall Hobrock, Tallgrass Veterinary Clinic, Concordia, KS, on 10-15-20 and will be printed here.